Macbeth98/Stocks-Simulator-App/res/DESIGN-README.txt

 - The FlexiblePortfolioViewImpl class (implements FlexiblePortfolioView) also extends the PortfolioViewImpl class to inherit the implementations of the previous PortfolioView interface and override implementations as necessary.
 - The GenericPortfolioView interface contains the methods and prompts for the generic portfolio controller, in the view package.
 - The GenericPortfolioViewImpl class implements the aforementioned interface and it's methods for the menus and prompts for generic portfolios.
+Changes for Assignment6:
+- All the view frames for the gui are stored in the view.guiview package.
+- The view methods are defined in the IView interface.
+- There is an AbstractFrame class that implements the IView interface and defines a basic JFrame that is inherited by all other frames rendered in the GUI of our application.
+- MainFrameView.java contains the main menu rendered by our application.
+- Every menu option renders a frame defined in its own class.
+Ex: CostBasisForm.java is rendered when the controller clicks the
+Get Cost Basis menu option and so on.
+- The text based views are still in the views package and are completely unmodified.